luizbgomide/sovereign/rules.md

 <strong id="evasion">Evasion</strong> saves apply when dodging explosions, avoiding traps, reacting to sudden peril, or other occasions where speed is of the essence.
 A Delver’s Evasion saving throw target is equal to 16 minus their character level and the highest of their DEX or INT.

 <strong id="mental">Mental</strong> saves apply when resisting mental attacks, insubstantial magic spells, psychological trauma, and other mental hazards.
-A Delver’s Mental saving throw target is equal to 16 minus their character level and the highest of their WIS or CHA.
+A Delver’s Mental saving throw target is equal to 16 minus their character level and the highest of their INT or WIS.

 NPCs have a single saving throw target equal to 15 minus half their rounded-down hit dice.
 Thus, an NPC with 3 HD would have a saving throw target of 14+ for any particular hazard.